joelparkerhenderson/wordbooks/pages/advertising-business-model-pros-cons/index.md

-# Advertising business model - pros & cons
+# Advertising business model pros/cons

 The advertising business model has several advantages for both companies and advertisers, including: